 They outfitted me with a continuous glucose monitor (CGM) from Dexcom.
 With this tool, I was able to get real-time results of my blood sugar levels and additional information on what direction it’s trending in.

-This technology radically changes the daily life for any diabetic.
+This technology radically changes the daily life of any diabetic.
 In fact, it has been clinically proven that CGM users experienced an average 1% reduction of their blood glucose levels (A1C) after 24 weeks of regular use.

 But for a mountain athlete, this became my lifeline.
 A clear insight into the fluctuations of my blood sugar as I would move through the mountains.
 In the first month, this tool showed me things I couldn’t even feel or predict.